erikveenhuis/fitloop/README.md

 With a valid Replicate API key:
 - Real AI processing occurs
 - Clothing items are realistically overlaid on your image
-- Processing takes 10-30 seconds per try-on
+- Processing takes 15-60 seconds per outfit (all items processed simultaneously)
 - Results are high-quality virtual try-ons

 ## Development